red/red/tests/libRed/README.md

 ### LibRed tests and demo files.

 The `libRed.dll` precompiled library (using `stdcall` ABI) provided in this folder is required for the `text.xlsm` demo.
-That file contains three Excel/libRed integration demos:
+That Excel file contains three Excel/libRed integration demos:

 * **Pong**: shows how to integrate a VBA form with a Red window and handle all events in a common event loop.
+This demo is optimized for Windows 7, using display font size of 100% and Aero activated.
+Other Windows settings and versions would need some code tweaking to get the VB form window position and size adjusted (a contributed general solution for that is welcome).

 * **Extractor**: shows how to invoke Parse DSL from VBA in order to process a cell text content.